-Chin tuck exercises can be done several times a day like while you’re setting at your desk at work or sitting still for a reasonable amount of time.
+Chin tuck exercises can be done several times a day like while you’re sitting at your desk at work or sitting still for a reasonable amount of time.
 Repetition is key with chin tuck exercises so that you can develop favorable postural habits.
 If you start these exercises when your neck and shoulder blades first start hurting, you increase your chances of the exercises being effective.

 For best results, start your chin tuck exercises by: